NextechSystems/selectapidocspub/source/includes/_appointmentpurpose.md

 ### Overview

 The appointment purpose resource provides specific reasons for a planned meeting between a patient and medical provider.
-Examples include Laser skin resurfacing, chemical peel  or Microdermabrasion
+Examples include laser skin resurfacing, chemical peel  or microdermabrasion.

-Purposes are assigned to meeting types for improved control over appointment availability and scheduling
+Purposes are assigned to meeting types for improved control over appointment availability and scheduling.

 ### Fields